tailhook/vagga/docs/commands.rst

    of a ``!Supervise`` command, but you can write prerequisites for the whole command group.

+.. opt:: expect-inotify-limit

+   Check the sysctl ``fs.inotify.max_user_watches`` and print a warning or set it automatically if :opt:`auto-apply-sysctl` is enabled.
+   :ref:`More info about max_user_watches <sysctl-max-user-watches>`

 Parameters of `!Command`
 ========================

 .. opt:: container

-   The container to run command in
+   The container to run command in.

 .. opt:: tags